 - 6. Review compliance process The Audit Committee reviewed process of legal and related regulations compliance of its business including reviewed process of whistle blowing and anti-corruption complaints. - 7.
 Self Assessment The Audit Committee made individual self-assessment and group self-assessment forms which presented excellently conducted score result.
-Moreover, each member enrolled in various training programs to enhance their knowledge.
-7. Self Assessment The Audit Committee to be the auditors of the subsidiary (The Seahorse Ferries.
-Company Limited) for the year 2022 and will also be proposed to be the auditors for the year 2023.
-9. Consideration of other services of the audit firm other than account - 8.
-Consider to appoint auditors for the year 2023 The Audit Committee considered nomination, appointment/removal of auditors from the qualifications of the auditors, previous performances as well as the remuneration of the auditors.

-and resolved that the auditors of EY Office Limited will be appointed as the Company's auditors for the year 2023.
-The Audit Committee then presented the resolution to the Board of Directors for further consideration and approval in the Annual General Shareholders' Meeting in 2023.
+Moreover, each member enrolled their knowledge. - 8.
+Consider to appoint auditors for the year 2024 The Audit Committee considered nomination, appointment/ removal of auditors from the qualifications of the auditors, previous performances as well as the remuneration of the auditors, and resolved that the auditors of EY Office Limited will be appointed as the Company's auditors for the year 2024.
+The Audit Committee then presented the resolution to the Board of Directors for further consideration and approval in the Annual General Shareholders' Meeting in 2024.

-In addition, in order to ensure that the financial statement will be prepared within due date, the auditors of EY Office Limited have been nominated to be the auditors of the subsidiary (The Seahorse Ferries.
-Company Limited) for the year 2022 and will also be proposed to be the auditors for the year 2023.
+In addition, in order to ensure that the financial statement will be prepared within due date, the auditors of EY Office Limited have been nominated to be the auditors of the subsidiary (The Seahorse) for the year 2023 and will also be proposed to be the auditors for the year 2024.

-2. Consideration of other services of the audit firm other than account audit service, in the year 2022, the Company and its subsidiary did not use any additional services from the audit firm that could affect the independence of the auditors in auditing the Company's financial statement.
+in various training programs to enhance 9.
+Consideration of other services of the audit firm other than account audit service, in the year 2023, the Company and its subsidiary did not use any additional services from the audit firm that could affect the independence of the auditors in auditing the Company's financial statement.

-Dr. Sunee Sornchaitanasuk Chairwoman of the Audit Committee
+Som Zaulyton Dr. Sunee Sornchaitanasuk